GendoAI/genguessr/README.md

 Because pnpm truncates the output from each application to ~10 lines, when debugging its recommended to run the two applications separately by starting each with their individual start commands in different terminal windows.

+## Websockets

+The API has been setup to listen to websocket events.
+These allow asynchronous messages to be sent bi-directionally the client and server.
+A very trivial example of using the websockets has been implemented with a "ping-pong" component in the web application.
+These ping pong events have been left as an example of websocket usage and **should be removed** once websockets have been implemented properly within the GenGuessr game.